Buy to Let - HSBC UK Bank Conveyancing Requirements for Properties Let at Completion

 iv.
 Compliance with the fundamental provisions requirements set out in the Renting Homes (Wales) Act 2016 as applicable;

-• a Company Let (a residential letting to a company which permits occupation of the property by an employee of the company tenant) which does not fall within the provisions of the Housing Act 1988 (as amended by the Housing Act 1996).
-Please note that neither the company nor the occupant will have security of tenure and the term of any Company Let agreement must not exceed 12 months.
+• For a Company Let in England or Wales (being a residential letting to a company which does not fall within the provision of the Housing Act 1988 (as amended by the Housing Act 1996 and the Renters’ Rights Act 2025) or the Renting Homes (Wales) Act 2016 but permits occupation of the property by an employee of the company (“the Occupier”), our requirements are that the company and the Occupier must not have security of tenure and the term of any Company Let agreement must not exceed 12 months.

-We do not require sight of the AST agreement or the Company Let agreement.
+We do not require sight of the AT agreement or Standard Contract or the Company Let agreement

-In addressing the question whether the mortgage company requires a certified copy letting agreement to be sent HSBC UK Bank says:
+In addressing the question whether the mortgage company requires a certified copy tenancy agreement to be sent HSBC UK Bank specifically states:

 No